Creating global leadership in cardiovascular care, research and education (2015-2023).

 The support also underpins the collaboration between Barts Health, Queen Mary University of London and UCL Partners and the creation of a CV focussed Academic Health Science Centre collaborative across the affiliated hospitals within the two organisations.
 This integrated NHS/University partnership places patient care at the centre of our strategies that connects cutting-edge cardiovascular science to Barts Health patients.

 Project summary: The CVCTU has been established from £1.7m funding from the Barts Charity and sits within the clinical research facility within the William Harvey Heart Centre.
-The unit is currently lead by Prof Amrita Ahluwalia, supports all areas of our cardiovascular research programmes and is a part of the Barts CV Clinical Trials Unit (CTU), a UKCRC registered unit.
+The Director is Prof Amrita Ahluwalia, and the unit supports all areas of our cardiovascular research programmes and is the cardiovascular spoke of the Barts Clinical Trials Unit (CTU), a UKCRC registered unit.
 For further information visit Barts Cardiovascular Clinical Trial Unit.

 Key Clinicians and Researchers: Amrita Ahluwalia, Mark Caulfield, David Collier, Ceri Davies, Mel Lobo, Anthony Mathur, Sam Mohiddin, James Moon, Mike Mullen, Steffen Petersen, Richard Schilling, Chris Thiemermann, Simon Woldman